Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewNew Zealand provided USD 780.8 million (preliminary data) of ODA in 2024 (USD 767.5 million in constant terms), representing 0.32% of GNI.1 This was an increase of 0.5% in real terms in volume and an increase in the share of GNI from 2023.
-Nevertheless, New Zealand’s ODA is not in line with international commitments to achieve a 0.7% ODA/GNI ratio.
-Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as New Zealand provides only grants.2
+Copy link to ODA allocation overviewNew Zealand provided USD 681.1 million (preliminary data) of ODA in 2025 (USD 682.6 million in constant terms), representing 0.27% of GNI.1 This was a decrease of 12.8% in real terms in volume and a decrease in the share of GNI from 2024.
+The decrease partly reflects fluctuations linked to its three-year budget cycle, noting that a significant proportion of the 2025 calendar year covers the first year of the triennium when there is a normal dip in outflows.
+While ODA had increased overall since 2017, it declined sharply in 2022, increasing again in 2023 and remaining relatively steady in 2024.
+New Zealand’s ODA is not in line with international commitments to achieve a 0.7% ODA/GNI ratio.
+In 2024, 100% of New Zealand’s ODA portfolio was provided in the form of grants.
+As such, total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past.

-In 2024, New Zealand ranked 17th among Development Assistance Committee (DAC) member countries in terms of ODA to GNI ratio.
-While ODA had been increasing steadily since 2017, it declined sharply in 2022, increasing again in 2023.
-In accordance with its geographic focus, New Zealand has the highest share of bilateral ODA to SIDS and the second-highest share of bilateral ODA to Oceania among DAC countries.
-New Zealand also has a high share of country-programmable aid, ranking fourth.
+In 2025, New Zealand ranked 23rd among Development Assistance Committee (DAC) members in terms of ODA volume and 18th when ODA is taken as a share of GNI.
+In accordance with its geographic focus, New Zealand has the highest share of bilateral ODA to SIDS among DAC countries, as well as the highest share of bilateral ODA to Oceania.
+New Zealand also has a relatively high share of country-programmable aid, ranking fifth in 2024.

-New Zealand has committed to several international targets and DAC standards and recommendations.
+New Zealand is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 New Zealand: Performance against commitments and DAC Recommendations